9-day Amazon Volunteer Trip

-Volunteer in the Amazon!
+Support biodiversity in the Amazon!

-The primary focus of our volunteer activities will be identifying the butterflies in the reserve in collaboration with park rangers to support a butterfly biodiversity study being conducted in the reserve.
-We will set traps and collect butterfly specimens.
-We also expect to improve the butterfly collection trail by widening vegetation with selective pruning.
+Additionally, we expect to improve the butterfly collection trail by widening vegetation with selective pruning.
 Because many of the park’s interpretive sites are only accessible by boat, we may also work on improving landings for safer boat access and visitor transfers at steep dirt banks.

-Day 2: Transfer to Cuyabeno!
+Day 2: Journey to Cuyabeno Reserve!

 Days 3-7: Activities at Cuyabeno Reserve

-Later in the day, we expect to improve access to the trails while surveying the park by boat.
+Later in the day, we expect to improve access to the trails while simultaneously surveying the park by boat.

-US$ 1,995 for 8 days.
+US$ 2,495 for 9 days.

 - All meals from dinner on Day 1 through breakfast on the final day

-- Hotel room in Quito.
+- Hotel room in Quito and Tarapoa

 - Lodge in Cuyabeno reserve, double occupancy.